LHEEA/meshmagick/doc/command_line/cli_usage.rst

     >$ meshmagick SEAREV.vtp --list-medium

-.. program-output:: meshmagick ../meshmagick/tests/data/SEAREV.vtp --list-medium
+.. program-output:: python ../meshmagick/meshmagick.py ../meshmagick/tests/data/SEAREV.vtp --list-medium

 An other solution is to look at the ``--help`` output.